 Teach them the “Quiet” Command

 Yes, its possible to teach a Boston Terrier to be quiet.
 However, to do so, they must learn how to “speak” first.
-You can do this by saying “speak” and waiting for your dog to bark a couple times.
+You can do this by saying “speak” and waiting for your dog to bark a couple of times.
 As soon as they start to bark, reward them with praises and a treat.

-Who Are Boston Terriers For?
+So, Are Boston Terriers For Me?

 As parents, we all know that loud noises (such as barking) and babies don’t mix so well.
 But because they’re quiet dogs, having babies around will be no problem if you’re careful.
 That said, training will still be necessary.

 Posts you may like: